worldline/sips-sdk-java/README.md

 PaypageResponse paypageResponse = paypageClient.decodeResponse(mappedRequestParameters);
 ```

-> :warning: Since the customer is not always redirecting back (e.g. he closes the confirmation page), it's a
+> :warning: Since the customer is not always redirecting back (e.g. he closes the confirmation page), it's
 a good practice to include an `automaticResponseUrl`.
 SIPS will always POST details on the transaction on this URL,
 even if a customer doesn't redirect back to your application.